kcybulski/prosody-modules/mod_firewall/README.markdown

 You can use INSPECT to test for the existence of an element or attribute, or you can see if it is equal to a string by appending `=STRING` (as in the example above).
-Finally,you can also test whether it matches a given Lua pattern by using `~=PATTERN`.
+Finally, you can also test whether it matches a given Lua pattern by using `~=PATTERN`.

 INSPECT is somewhat slower than the other stanza matching conditions.
 To